Empower Lives with Heart

 FAQ

-Supported Independent Living (SIL) is an NDIS support that provides daily assistance in a safe home environment.
-In the Central Coast, SIL houses help participants live more independently while receiving 24/7 or drop-in support.
-Affective Care’s SIL homes in Central Coast are located in welcoming communities like Gosford, Wyong, and Tuggerah, offering participants comfort, security, and opportunities to build life skills.
+Supported Independent Living (SIL) is an NDIS support providing daily assistance in a safe home.
+On the Central Coast, SIL helps participants live independently with 24/7 or drop-in support.
+Our homes in Gosford, Wyong and Tuggerah offer comfort, security and skill-building.

-To apply for a SIL house in Central Coast, you’ll need SIL funding included in your NDIS plan.
-At Affective Care, our Transition Desk makes the process simple: we review your goals, match you with the right SIL vacancy, and guide you through the onboarding process.
-Families and support coordinators can contact us directly to check current SIL vacancies in Central Coast and start the application.
+You’ll need SIL funding in your NDIS plan.
+Our Transition Desk reviews your goals, matches you with the right vacancy and guides onboarding.
+Families and support coordinators can contact us to check current Central Coast vacancies and start the application.

-We regularly have SIL vacancies in Gosford, Wyong, and Tuggerah for both shared and individual homes.
-Availability changes often, so we recommend contacting our team for the latest options.
-Whether you’re looking for a disability house rental in Central Coast or specialist disability accommodation, we’ll help you find the right home to suit your needs.
+We regularly have shared and individual SIL vacancies in Gosford, Wyong and Tuggerah.
+Availability changes often, so contact our team for the latest options, whether you need a disability house rental or specialist disability accommodation.

-SIL accommodation in Central Coast is generally for NDIS participants who need daily assistance or 24/7 support.
-If you have SIL funding in your NDIS plan, you may be eligible to move into one of our SIL homes in Gosford, Wyong, or Tuggerah.
-If you’re unsure about eligibility, our team can guide you through the requirements and help confirm your options.
+SIL is generally for NDIS participants who need daily assistance or 24/7 support.
+If you have SIL funding in your plan, you may be eligible for a home in Gosford, Wyong or Tuggerah.
+Our team can help confirm your options.

 Yes.
-Alongside long-term SIL houses in Central Coast, we also provide Short-Term Accommodation (STA) and Medium-Term Accommodation (MTA).
-These options are ideal for respite, recovery, or while waiting for permanent housing.
-All STA and MTA services are delivered with the same care, safety, and emotional support as our SIL homes.
+Alongside long-term SIL, we provide Short-Term (STA) and Medium-Term Accommodation (MTA), ideal for respite, recovery or while waiting for permanent housing, with the same care and emotional support.

 Yes.
-Our SIL houses in Central Coast are located in convenient areas close to shops, public transport, medical centres, and community hubs.
-Locations such as Gosford, Wyong, and Tuggerah allow participants to stay connected with their community while enjoying the comfort and safety of a supportive home.
+Our Central Coast SIL homes are close to shops, public transport, medical centres and community hubs in Gosford, Wyong and Tuggerah, so participants stay connected while enjoying a safe, supportive home.

 SIL House in Central Coast